ecestev/ECED3403_A3/README.md

 The cache memory is to contain 32 lines, regardless of organization.

 When a read or a write operation occurs, a 16-bit target address is supplied to the cache and the cache is searched for the target address (see above).
-There are four possible combinations, as shown in Table 1.
+There are four possible combinations.

-Cache actions

-Operation 		Result 		Action
-READ 			HIT 		Return contents to CPU.
-READ 			MISS 		Must fetch contents from primary memory and place
-							address and contents in a cache line as well as return contents to CPU.
-See discussion below.
-WRITE 			HIT 		Update cache.
-See discussion below.
-WRITE 			MISS 		Find cache line and write address and contents to this
-							cache line.
-See discussion below.

 Memory reads that result in a hit require no further action; however, the remaining three combinations require the application of replacement policies.
 The general policies are as follows: